 Fig. 2a shows a representative field of view and time traces for the fluorescence of droplets.
 Most droplets are monodisperse, with a diameter of ~100 µm and a dispersion of ~15%.
-This corresponds to a volume of about ~500 picoliters, which is 4 orders of magnitude smaller than bulk reaction volume (20 µl).
+This corresponds to a volume of ~500 picoliters, which is 4 orders of magnitude smaller than bulk reaction volume (20 µl).
 A few droplets are significantly larger, which may result from coalescence during the generation and transfer of droplets.
-The fluorescence of the majority of droplets oscillates, and the oscillation of each individual droplet is similar to the bulk control.
+The fluorescence of the majority of droplets oscillates, and the oscillation of each individual droplet is similar to the bulk control

-The collective behaviour was more surprising: spatial waves move across the chamber while slow desynchronization ultimately sets each droplet’s fluorescence on a seemingly independent trajectory.
+The collective behaviour was more surprising: spatial waves move across the chamber while slow desynchronization ultimately sets each droplet’s fluorescence on a seemingly independent trajectory (Fig. 2b).

 Since the contents of all droplets derive from the same mix, we expect them to be initially synchronized.
 Indeed, noting Ti the time required to reach the ith peak (Fig.3a), we measure a standard deviation of 7 minutes for T1.
 After 15 hours, the standard deviation of T7 had increased to 35 minutes (25% of the mean period).
 At this point no coherence can be visually detected in the droplet population.
 We tested if this desynchronization was specific to compartmentalization or also existed in bulk.
-In the tube, we observed a similar albeit less pronounced desynchronization (S8, ESI).
+In 20 µl tubes, we observed a similar albeit less pronounced desynchronization (S8, ESI).
 This common desynchronization points to the influence of an external factor such as temperature on the period of oscillations.
 We characterised the sensitivity of oscillator to temperature in bulk (S9, ESI) and found that an increase of temperature of 2°C lengthens the period by 25%.

-Desynchronization is not spatially random, but manifests itself as travelling waves (movies and Fig. 1a).
+Desynchronization is not spatially random, but manifests itself initially as travelling waves (movies M1 and Fig. 2a).
 One may misinterpret spatial waves as the result of diffusive transport of reagents.
+However, pseudo (also called kinematic) waves may appear when properties determining phases or periods vary spatially 11.
+In view of the temperature-sensitivity of the oscillator,